glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 Use of floating points is not allowed.

+### BigInt JSON Form

+By default, the input and output both use num-bigint's array form to encode BigInt values.
+The input BigInts can also be provided as strings or even as numbers and they will be parsed correctly.
+The outputs can be configured to be returned as strings if either the query parameter `bigintsAsStrings` or `bigints_as_strings` is set to a truthy value.

 ## Special Case: CGP Leftovers

 For only the competition in the "cgp" region with the "usdg" asset, farms will